GoogleCloudPlatform/cluster-toolkit/modules/scripts/startup-script/README.md

 #### Stackdriver Agent Installation

-If an image or machine already has Cloud Ops Agent installed and you would like to instead use the Stackdrier Agent, the following script will remove the Cloud Ops Agent and install the Stackdriver Agent.
+If an image or machine already has Cloud Ops Agent installed and you would like to instead use the Stackdriver Agent, the following script will remove the Cloud Ops Agent and install the Stackdriver Agent.

 ```bash